That’s why I was so thrilled when I got invited on a Wild Adventure West trip last Fall!

 Once the parade started the streets were lined with people.
 It was pretty crazy!!

-At the end of the parade, they turned the whole Liffey River green, and the strange thing is thing is that it was almost instantaneous!
+At the end of the parade, they turned the entire Liffey River green, and the strange thing is thing is that it was almost instantaneous!
 It went from nasty blue color to green in about 3 seconds.
 It was pretty amazing.

 After we left the pub around 3 in the afternoon, we decided that the Chinese buffet would be a great idea.
 We went there and knocked out that buffet, about 3 or 4 plates a piece.
 Then I went back to the hostel and took a nap for about an hour and a half.
 After that, we went out and did it all again.
 It was such a long day, but totally worth it!!
 Everyone should experience Dublin on St. Patrick’s Day at some point in their life.
 It’s CRAZY!!!